Multi-million dollar MedTech and supercomputer facilities at Swinburne on show

 Using the LivingAT Facility, the MedTechVic team has created three new prototypes set to transform everyday tasks for people who have mobility issues – from using the toilet, to transferring a person between their wheelchair, car or bed.

 The Ngarrgu Tindebeek supercomputer is named by Wurundjeri elders, translating as “Knowledge of the Void” in the local Woiwurrung language.
-Its name represents the goal of harnessing the power of a supercomputer to enable researchers to explain the unknown and push the boundaries of knowledge.
+The Swinburne supercomputer's name represents the goal of harnessing the power of a supercomputer to enable researchers to explain the unknown and push the boundaries of knowledge.

 Its capabilities include forming a better understanding of the mysteries of space, such as gravitational waves, black holes and galaxy formation; the brain’s operation through analysis of brain data by neuroscientists and neuroimaging experts; and our planet through earth observation data generated from satellites and other ecosystem analysis.